cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 ]
 ```

 As you can see, you can include multiple ticket sale registrations at once.
-This can be helpful when you want to provide your users a way to buy multiple tickets at once.
+This can be helpful when you want to provide your passholders a way to buy multiple tickets at once.

 For more information about each property, see the documentation for the [POST /ticket-sales](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post) endpoint.